seantdeitrich/OMSCS-Notes/OMSCS-Notes/CS6310 - Software Architecture & Design/Project/Class Diagram.md

 	class CommandMap{
-		- HashMap~String name,Command command~ commandMap
+		- static HashMap~String name,Command command~ commandMap
 	}

 ```
-- Battle Command is a Command (make relationship)
+- Does PokemonFactory need a relationship to Pokemon?
+	- Add comment about reflection implementation
-- Pokemon have a list of moves (aggregation?)
+- Pokemon affects Pokemon relationship?
-- Include command map?

-- Before the battle starts
-	- Create the two pokemon IF they don't exist in the storage
-		- If they do exist, send the existing pokemon to the thunderdome
-	- Move those two pokemon instances into a list or some sort of storage
+- Automatically add pokemon to the bank after it's been created (relationship between bank and factory)
+- Where/when does seed get set?
-		- (Not in thunderdome, storage class?)
+	- Battle class in thunderdome, setseed method for battle
-	- Send those two to the thunderdome

-- Thunderdome gets/uses/executes commands
-- Connects the commands to the pokemon

-Thunderdome accepts user input?
-Can battles exist without 2 pokemon